 You'll explore and develop the intricate art of engraving glass, as well as the rich history and legacy of the craft.
-Our students leave the programme confident and excited to produce their own unique pieces of work, both for pleasure and presentation.
+Our learners leave the programme confident and excited to produce their own unique pieces of work, both for pleasure and presentation.

-On completion of the course, you'll have the opportunity to join the Guild of Glass Engravers and connect with talented and like minded people, plus be invited to take part in Guild and College events.
+On completion of the course, you'll have the opportunity to join the Guild of Glass Engravers and connect with talented and like minded people, plus be invited to take part in Guild events.

 What will I be learning?

 Beginners will be introduced first to hand engraving, and a little later to the basics of drill engraving.
-They will then, with guidance, be able to select a specialism.
+Learners will then, with guidance, be able to select a specialism.
 More experienced engravers will receive help in specialist areas.

 Learners will be taught to use a variety of diamonds, stones and polishers.
 They will receive help and guidance with the particular challenges of designing for glass, and will be encouraged to tackle a wide variety of subjects.